shayanshater/xml_challenge/README.md

 ## Setup

-To begin, open your terminal and change directory to your desired location. e.g:
+To begin, open your terminal(bash) and change directory to your desired location. e.g:

 ```bash
 cd Desktop/Code
 ```

-This will take you to the Code folder inside of Desktop.
+This will take you to the `Code` folder inside of Desktop.
 Once you are in the desired location, clone this repo using

 ```bash
 git clone https://github.com/shayanshater/xml_challenge